The Best Online 3D Printing Service Providers

 Xometry uses the latest additive manufacturing processes to build functional prototypes and end-use parts in more than 50 different metals and plastics.
 They have over 2,500 manufacturing partners specializing in Carbon DLS, Direct Metal Laser Sintering (DMLS), Fused Deposition Modeling (FDM), HP MultiJet Fusion, PolyJet 3D, and Stereolithography (SLA).
 Xometry offers instant pricing on their website (below) or directly in Autodesk Inventor or SOLIDWORKS with their CAD add-ins.

-*This listing is not exhaustive, as there are always new companies emerging in this market, however this is a good start if you are looking to have your 3D printing needs met in the US!
+*This listing is not exhaustive, as there are always new companies emerging in this market.

 Was this helpful?
 Let us know in a comment below or on our Facebook and Twitter pages if the listing above was useful!
 Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!